Burgos, Pangasinan: Philippine Revolution

-American Occupation
+American occupation

-The Katipunan Government was functioning smoothly, at least in San Isidro.
+The Revolutionary Government functioned smoothly in San Isidro.
 In November 1900, Gen. Miguel and Don Miguel and Don Mauro Ortiz came to recruit volunteers to fight the Americans in Mangatarem.
 The volunteers went to Mangatarem, but poorly armed, had to retreat before the heavily armed Americans.
 They went back across the mountains to Mt.
 Pita, then went to Infanta, and then back to San Isidro.

 The Americans occupied San Isidro by December 1900 and established peace and order through a policy of attraction.
 They gave clothes, free goods and tolerated the local customs.
 American styles of dress influenced the changing of Filipino costumes from oriental to occidental.

-In 1901 a severe storm hit San Isidro, destroying the big convent and the municipal building.
+In 1901, a severe storm hit San Isidro, destroying the big convent and the municipal building.

-In 1903, the northern part of Zambales was annexed to the Province of Pangasinan.
+In 1903, the northern part of Zambales was annexed to the Province of Pangasinan by virtue of Act No. 1004.
 The municipalities ceded were Alaminos, Bolinao, Anda, Bani, Agno, Infanta and San Isidro de Potot.
 The municipality of San Isidro at that time included Balincaguin and Dasol.